datacarpentry/wrangling-genomics/lessons/Genomeassembly.md

 ```
 $ qsub abyssk21.pbs
 ```
-Whan itís done, your output files will automatically have the new K-mer in their names.
+Whan it‚Äôs done, your output files will automatically have the new K-mer in their names.
 Copy the result to your results folder
 ```
 $ cp abyss21-scaffolds.fa ../../results/abyss21.fasta
 ```